PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit the adjacent 475-line
+3. Audit the adjacent 501-line
-   `_optimize_transpose_instancenorm_residual_add_to_single_post_adapter_nhwc_chains`
+   `_optimize_transpose_instancenorm_residual_mul_concat_conv_nhwc_chains`
    helper next.
-Reuse the common decomposed-InstanceNormalization matcher only for its exact core; keep residual-branch and post-adapter topology in a separate bounded owner unless characterization proves a shared contract.
+Reuse the common decomposed-InstanceNormalization matcher only for its exact core; keep residual-MUL, CONCAT, Conv, and output-adapter topology in a separate bounded owner unless characterization proves a shared contract.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.